macbrady/macbrady/README.md

 - 👋 Hi, I’m @macbrady
-- 👀 I’m interested in XXX
+- 👀 I’m interested in decentraland
-- 🌱 I’m currently learning XXX
+- 🌱 I’m currently learning 😜
-- 💞️ I’m looking to collaborate on XXX😜
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---